syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/default-priority.md

 | Type:|  priority string |
 |  Default: | {{ page.priority_default | default: '' }} |

-*Description:* This option defines the default level value if the `PRIORITY` entry does not exist in the msg received from the {{ page.src | default: 'file' }} source.
+*Description:* This option defines the default level value if the `PRIORITY` entry does not exist in the msg received from the {{ page.driver | default: 'file' }} source.
 For example, `default-priority(warning)`.

 ## default-severity()